jonhehir/world-pop-by-tz/README.md

 Geographic timezone lookup is powered by [`timezonefinder`](https://github.com/jannikmi/timezonefinder), which in turn sources data from [`timezone-boundary-builder`](https://github.com/evansiroky/timezone-boundary-builder).
 Additional timezone information is pulled from the IANA `tz` database via [`tzdata`](https://pypi.org/project/tzdata/).

+## Similar Work

+This is not the first time someone has tried to get to address the question of world population by timezone.
+The two methods I'm familiar with from the past are:

+- Manual data aggregation [(example)](https://www.reddit.com/r/dataisbeautiful/comments/7v743h/population_of_the_world_by_time_zone_oc/): This is painstaking work.
+- Heuristics based on country-level data [(example)](https://blog.cyberclip.com/world-population-by-time-zone): The linked example takes a list of country populations and divides it evenly across timezones that intersect that country.
+Thus, for example, Canada is assumed to be evenly divided across six timezones, when in reality, the majority of the population resides in one timezone.